Titanic conspiracy theories: Olympic exchange hypothesis

 A photograph of the RMS Olympic.

 Researchers Bruce Beveridge and Steve Hall took issue with many of Gardiner's claims in their book Olympic and Titanic: The Truth Behind the Conspiracy (2004).
 Author Mark Chirnside has also raised serious questions about the switch theory.
 British historian Gareth Russell, in his book, The Ship of Dreams: The Sinking of The Titanic and the End of the Edwardian Era, (2019) calls the theory "so painfully ridiculous that one can only lament the thousands of trees which lost their lives to provide the paper on which it has been articulated."
 He notes that, "since the sister ships had significant interior architectural and design differences, switching them secretly in a week would be nearly impossible from a practical standpoint.
 A switch would also not be economically worthwhile, since the ship's owners could have simply damaged the ship while docked (for instance, by setting a fire) and collected the insurance money from that 'accident', which would have been far less severe, and infinitely less stupid, than sailing her out into the middle of the Atlantic with thousands of people, and their luggage, on board, and ramming her into an iceberg".

-Maritime historian Chris Frame also noted, the Olympic and Titanic were at vastly different stages of construction when the two ships met in both 1911 and 1912, noting: “It is far more profitable to run a ship for decades than to sink it for a one-time payment.
-Sinking the Olympic for an insurance claim would have been a terrible business decision.”
-Furthermore, maritime researcher Mike Brady has published extensive video analysis of the theory in which he notes an attempt to “set the record straight on Gardiner's theory and reveal the truth behind the great Titanic conspiracy theory; the greatest fraud in modern historiography.”
+Maritime historian Chris Frame also noted that the Olympic and Titanic were at vastly different stages of construction when the two ships met in both 1911 and 1912, stating: "It is far more profitable to run a ship for decades than to sink it for a one-time payment.
+Sinking the Olympic for an insurance claim would have been a terrible business decision."
+Furthermore, maritime researcher Mike Brady has published extensive video analysis of the theory in which he notes an attempt to "set the record straight on Gardiner's theory and reveal the truth behind the great Titanic conspiracy theory; the greatest fraud in modern historiography."
+According to maritime historian J. Kent Layton, both the Titanic and the Olympic had a distinct construction yard number in parts of the ships, including their wood paneling: the Olympic’s yard number was 400, while the Titanic’s was 401.
+Multiple items bearing the number 401 have been recovered from the Wreck of the Titanic, and artifacts auctioned off after the Olympic was retired in 1935 feature the number 400.